ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

     as an experience report emphasizing the "why" of key design decisions, algorithms used and their trade-offs.
-In addition, include an example of the web service's XML and JSON request and response for a recurrence pattern of your choice.
+In addition, include an example of the web service's XML and JSON request and response for a recurrence pattern of your choosing.

   - It's encouraged, though not a strict functional requirement, that you keep source code under version control using